TI 2.0 Program Eligibility

 To ensure that the incentive is meaningful to participants and we reach as many AHCCCS members as possible, participation must be limited to organizations that serve a relatively large number of AHCCCS members.

-2. Behavioral Health Provider Eligibility Requirements: To participate in the TI Program, Behavioral Health providers must have delivered a relatively large number of qualifying behavioral health outpatient services to ACC members during a recent 12-month period.
+2. Behavioral Health Provider Eligibility Requirements: To participate in the TI 2.0 Program, Behavioral Health providers must have delivered a relatively large number of qualifying behavioral health outpatient services to ACC members during the recent program year.